sparkflows/writing-new-node/docs/README_Checkout_Code.md

 ## Install the Fire jar to the local maven repository

-Writing new node depends on the Fire jar file.
-The Fire jar file provides the parent class for any new node.
+Writing new node depends on the Fire Insights core jar file.
+This jar provides the parent class for any new node.

-Use the command below to install  fire jar in your local maven repo.
+Use the command below to install fire core jar in your local maven repo.
 Use the appropriate Spark version.

     mvn install:install-file -Dfile=fire-spark_2.4-core-3.1.0.jar -DgroupId=fire  -DartifactId=fire-spark_2.4-core  -Dversion=3.1.0 -Dpackaging=jar